johnwargo/world-without-apps-11ty/src/posts/2023/islands-of-ai-everywhere.md

 description: You see examples of AI everywhere nowadays, but what we don't see is many examples of multiple models wired together to accomplish something.
 What we have is little islands of AI which minimizes its impact.
 date: 2023-05-28
 headerImage: /images/headers/joshua-hoehne-TsdelDFTP6Y-unsplash-1024.jpg
+headerImageAltText: a picture of a speed limit sign
 categories:
   - Artificial Intelligence
 ---